instructure/canvas-lms/doc/api/tools_variable_substitutions.md

 true
 ```
 ## com.instructure.Course.available_canvas_resources
-Returns a list of content groups which can be selected, providing ID and name of each group,
+Returns a JSON-encoded list of content groups which can be selected, providing ID and name of each group,
 forwarded from the request.
 Empty value if com.instructure.Course.allow_canvas_resource_selection is false.